Linear stability of discrete shock profiles for systems of conservation laws: Extension of the spatial Green's function near 1

 \subsection{Definition of the Evans function}

-In this section, we are going to define an Evans function and prove that $1$ is a simple eigenvalue of the operator $\Lcc$ when it acts on $\ell^2(\Z,\C^d)$.
+In this section, we are going to define an Evans function and prove that the eigenspace of the operator $\Lcc$ associated with $1$ is of dimension $1$ when it acts on $\ell^2(\Z,\C^d)$.

 An important part of the study of the spatial Green's function far from $1$ was dedicated to introduce the projection $Q$ of the geometric dichotomy.
-The main ingredient of the introduction of $Q(z)$ has been to understand when $E_0^+(z)$ and $E_0^-(z)$ are supplementary, as it allowed to conclude via Lemma \ref{lem_spec_ess} which elements of $\Oc$ where eigenvalues of the operator $\Lcc$.
+The main ingredient of the introduction of $Q(z)$ has been to understand when $E_0^+(z)$ and $E_0^-(z)$ are supplementary, as it allowed via Lemma \ref{lem_spec_ess} to conclude on which elements of $\Oc$ where eigenvalues of the operator $\Lcc$ and which elements of $\Oc$ are in the resolvent set of the operator $\Lcc$.
 For $z$ near $1$, because of \eqref{eg:E_0^+E_0^-}, studying whether the vector subspace $E_0^+(z)$ and $E_0^-(z)$ are supplementary comes down to knowing when $\left(W^+_1(z,0),\ppp,W_{dp}^+(z,0),W_{dp+1}^-(z,0),\ppp,W_{d(p+q)}^-(z,0)\right)$ is a basis of $\C^{d(p+q)}$.
 We define the Evans function as

 The function $\mathrm{Ev}$ is holomorphic on $B(1,\delta_1)$.
 Furthermore, for $z\in\Oc\cap B(1,\delta_1)$, \eqref{dimEigSpaceLcc} and the set equality \eqref{eg:E_0^+E_0^-} imply that the function $\mathrm{Ev}$ vanishes when $z$ is an eigenvalue of the operator $\Lcc$.
 Thus, Hypothesis \ref{H:spec} implies that the function $\mathrm{Ev}$ is not uniformly equal to $0$.
 We will now prove the following lemma which links the behavior at $z=1$ of the Evans function $\mathrm{Ev}$, the eigenspace associated with the eigenvalue $1$ for the operator $\Lcc$ and the vector subspace